rob-bar/git_digger/README.md

-testconflict on other branch :)
+testconflict on conflict branch :)